LukasMasuch/best-of-ml-python/README.md

     <a href="https://twitter.com/mltooling" title="ML Tooling on Twitter"><img src="https://img.shields.io/twitter/follow/mltooling.svg?style=social"></a>
 </p>

 This curated list contains 580 awesome open-source projects with a total of 1.9M stars grouped into 31 categories.
-All projects are automatically ranked by a project-quality score, which is calculated based on various metrics collected from Github and different package managers.
-If you like to add or update projects, feel free to open an [issue](https://github.com/ml-tooling/best-of-ml-python/issues/new/choose), submit a [pull request](https://github.com/LukasMasuch/best-of-ml-python/pulls), or directly edit the [`projects.yaml`](https://github.com/LukasMasuch/best-of-ml-python/edit/master/projects.yaml).
+All projects are ranked by a project-quality score, which is calculated based on various metrics automatically collected from Github and different package managers.
+If you like to add or update projects, feel free to open an [issue](https://github.com/LukasMasuch/best-of-ml-python/issues/new/choose), submit a [pull request](https://github.com/LukasMasuch/best-of-ml-python/pulls), or directly edit the [projects.yaml](https://github.com/LukasMasuch/best-of-ml-python/edit/master/projects.yaml).
 Contributions are very welcome!

 ## Contents